 Your host is Eileen Koteras Elibol with commentary by Sophie Hodorowicz Knab, author of Polish Customs, Traditions & Folklore and Father Czesław Krysa, Rector of St. Casimir Roman Catholic Church in Buffalo.

 Listen to Part Two: Part Two: Holy Week and Easter

-You may also like this WNED-TV Production
+You may also like this WNED PBS Production

 Polonia: Western New York's Polish - American Legacy